DamanVirdiNITK/PythonDSA/README.md

 1732.
 Find the Highest Altitude
 1748.
 Sum of Unique Elements
 1832.
 Check if the Sentence Is Pangram
-2124.
+1941.
+Check if All Characters Have Equal Number of Occurrences 2124.
 Check if All A's Appears Before All B's
 2129.
 Capitalize the Title
 2185.
 Counting Words With a Given Prefix